RechieKho/ds/Style.md

 Rules for declaration of `struct`:
 1. All declaration of `struct` must use typedef (for the sake of convinience lmao).
 2. All `struct` name must have prefix of `s_` (example: `s_HashTable`).
 The name should also be in `PascalCase`.
-3. Description of each property of a `struct` must be written above the declaration as multiline comment.
-4. Names of properties are in `snake_case`.

 Rules for declaration of `union`:
 1. All declaration of `union` must use typedef (for the sake of convinience lmao).
 2. All `union` name must have prefix of `u_` (example: `u_GP`).
 The name should also be in `PascalCase`.
 3. The name of 'properties' of a `union` must be its type (or something that describes its type like `string` for `char *`).
-It should also be in `snake_case`
+It should also be in `UPPER_SNAKE_CASE`
 4. Notes about whether a `union` should be stored as a pointer or value when storing it must be mentioned above the declaration as a singleline comment.

 Rules for declaration of `enum`:
 1. All declaration of `enum` must use typedef (for the sake of convinience lmao).
 2. All `enum` (include its value) must have prefix of `e_` (example: `e_days`).
 The name of `enum` (not the values) should be in `PascalCase`
-3. The values' name must have shortened `enum`'s name as it prefix.
+3. The values' name must have shortened `enum`'s name as it prefix (if the name is already shortened, just use the name).
 The values' name and the prefix is separated with an underscore.
 **HOW TO SHORTEN A NAME**: Remove all the vowels, pick first two letter of each word, then make it all capitalized.
 (For an example: `HashTable` -> `HSTB`).
 4. The values' name is in `cammelCase`.